 Any upcoming projects you are working on?

 The next books in the series.
-As I mentioned, I’m also working on creating stuffed animals now and looking for opportunity to expand into other areas like tv and film.
+As I mentioned, I’m also working on creating stuffed animals now and looking for an opportunity to expand into other areas like tv and film.

 How has social media factored into your success?

-I think social media is a vital component in creating a sense of community that people can really feel they are a part of.
+I think social media is a vital component in creating a sense of community that people can feel they are a part of.
 That is my main focus at the moment, even more so than direct sales.
 I want readers to fall in love with the message as much as the characters.
 I think, based on the feedback, that is happening.

 What does your social media strategy look like?